Nitin-Abrol/IMS/README.md

 Sales - Based on the customer requirements, the shopkeeper would enter the product-id and quantity needed for the same.
 This would generate the invoice and on the other hand the quantity field in 'updated_record.json' file will also get updated to keep an eye on the available stock.
-The customer is also succeptible to a discount of 20% if the total payable amount exceeds 2500, or a discount of 10% if the total payable amount exceeds 500.
+The customer is also susceptible to a discount of 20% if the total payable amount exceeds 2500, or a discount of 10% if the total payable amount exceeds 500.
 The final bill is hence generated.
 In order to keep a track of the daily sales/profit earned, a 'sales.json' file is also being created.